SuleimanFarah/sunpy/GSoC:-Student-Application-Guidelines.md

 * Short bio / overview of your background

 * How can we contact you (email, GitHub username, etc.)?
   This information will help us associate all of your various usernames with you.
   - Email
   - GitHub username
   - Any other user name you want us to know about

 Also, please use your full real name in your GSoC portal profile, so that it appears in the proposal list.

 You the programmer
 ------------------

 In your project proposal let us know about your programming experience.
-Don't worry if you don't know SymPy or git.
+Don't worry if you don't know SunPy or git.
 Many of our students start fresh.
 We will teach you what you need to know.

 * What platform do you use to code?
-What editor do you prefer and why?

 * What is your experience programming?
-Tell us about something you have created.

 * What is your experience with Python?
-What are your favorite features of Python that are lacking in most other common programming languages?
-What, in your opinion, is the most advanced Python language feature or standard library functionality that you have used?

-* What is your favorite feature of SymPy?
-Demonstrate it here with a cool example.
+* What is your experience with Open Source?

 * Have you ever used git or another version control system?

+* What are your contributions to SunPy so far?
+  It should be a brief summary (with links) of work including unmerged work.

 You and your project
 --------------------